Fetal echocardiography is a test that uses sound waves (ultrasound) to evaluate the baby's heart for problems before birth.

 - A routine pregnancy ultrasound detected an abnormal heart rhythm or possible heart problem in the unborn baby.

-- The mother has rubella during pregnancy.
+- The mother has rubella during the first trimester of pregnancy.

 - An amniocentesis revealed a chromosome disorder.